-The Rotary Crocus Campaign is co-ordinated by 3 Rotarians from Rotary International in Great Britain & Ireland:
+The Rotary Crocus Campaign was the idea of 3 Rotarians from Rotary International in Great Britain & Ireland:

 Lynn Mitchell, PDG D1120 and the inspiration behind the crocus buttonhole.